Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Mobile-First Design

-With 75% of users judging credibility on design, your site must work perfectly for thumbs, not just mice.
+With 75% of users judging credibility based on design, your site must work perfectly for everyone's thumbs.

 Ensure buttons are easy to tap and text is readable without zooming, or you risk losing the majority of Australian visitors who now browse primarily on mobile.